-If you’ve achieved the narcissists wants to dismiss your achievements or take credit for them.
+If you’ve achieved, the narcissist wants to dismiss your achievements or take credit for them.

-A narcissist will not acknowledge their own weaknesses, mistakes, vulnerabilities.
+A narcissist will not acknowledge their own weaknesses, mistakes, and vulnerabilities.
 However, they’ll happily point out all of yours.
-Once you feel frustrated, hurt, judged, once they get you all defensive because the narcissist is incredibly offensive, they’ll walk of humming or singing, they’ll fall silent, to infuriate you, so you react to them, they can play the victim, blame you, to feel better about themselves, and get their ego stroked as you do all you can to make it up to them for the very thing they’re doing to you.
+Once you feel frustrated, hurt, or judged, once they get you all defensive because the narcissist is incredibly offensive, they’ll walk off humming or singing.
+They’ll fall silent to infuriate you, so you react to them.
+They can play the victim, blame you to feel better about themselves and get their ego stroked as you do all you can to make it up to them for the very thing they’re doing to you.

 When it comes to dealing with narcissistic people, we have to recognise who they are and what their behaviour is telling us.
 We have to step away from how they once made us feel about them with their love bombing, future faking and mirroring, and recognise how they make us think, unhappy, confused, hurt, not enough, self-doubt, frustration, pain, anger and resentment, we have to recognise we are never going to get those who only want us to see their point of view to see ours.
 As much as we might be able to see theirs, we don’t have to change ours to suit them, especially when they are unwilling to meet us halfway when things have to be their way and their way only.

 The best way to deal with a narcissist is to detach yourself from them emotionally.
 When they can no longer control your emotions, they lose control over you.
 No contact or, if that’s not an option, limited contact and grey rock.